siyul-park/uniflow/docs/user_extensions.md

 ## Adding a New Node

-To introduce new functionality, define a node specification and register a codec to convert this specification into a node.
+To add new functionality, define the node specification and register the codec that converts it to a node in the schema.

-Define the node specification using `spec.Meta`:
+The node specification implements the `spec.Spec` interface and can be defined using `spec.Meta`:

 ```go
 type TextNodeSpec struct {